2 Implementation: getting started

 The UK National Screening Committee has agreed to reflect the 10% risk threshold in The NHS Health Check programme in line with the NICE recommendations.

 NICE produces indicators annually for use in the Quality and Outcomes Framework (QOF) for the UK.
-The process for this and the NICE menu can be found here.
+The process for this and the NICE menu can be found on NICE's Quality and Outcomes Framework indicator web page.

 Uptake data about guideline recommendations and quality standard measures are available on the NICE website.